jywu20/Notes/Physics-new/How to read Landau's Course.md

 - In the chapters about Fermi liquid theory, discussions about "when Fermi liquid theory fails" are rather misleading.
 A modern reader tends to consider the phrase "breakdown of Fermi liquid theory" as emergence of strongly correlated phases, while what is actually meant in Course here is "when a Fermi liquid stops to show quantum features and can be handled by a classical kinetic theory".
 - On the other hand, the kinetic equation of Fermi liquid is always valid regardless of the temperature.
 Here the problem of lack of a bigger theoretical framework strikes again: the Boltzmann-like kinetic equation is taken for granted, and not as an approximation of a truncated Green function equation of motion.
 - Another problem in the treatment of Fermi liquid theory is $\epsilon$ which contains the $f \var{n}$ correction is directly placed into the Fermi-Dirac distribution function to force a self-consistent equation for quasiparticle distributions.
 You need to know Matsubara field theory to understand why this is valid: we are essentially doing self-energy correction to finite-$T$ Green functions.
 But Course treats this in a completely phenomenological way.
 - Fluctuations in medium are important because they are needed in building a Langevin-like effective theory of the medium.
-This is particularly important in laser physics.
+They are also necessary because a medium has dissipation and we would expect that excitations in the medium created by the dissipation may spontaneously decay and return the energy to the radiational field.
+This is particularly important in laser physics: a simplest laser device can be modeled as a mode whose EOM contains a loss channel, a gain channel (because of the presence of the pump), and a non-thermalized out-of-cavity channel, and by assuming that we have no input to the laser device and calculating the correlation function of the output mode of the out-of-cavity channel, we get the laser power spectrum.
+On the other hand, we may say that with the presence of a very coherent driving field whose intensity is strong enough and there is a non-thermalized outgoing channel, we always get laser, and it can be understood as a result of spontaneous emission (see the laser part in optics-and-quantum-electronics/lecture-notes.pdf).
+- Questions like "what hydrogen atom-like models of exciton miss" lead us to include the exchange term, which highlights the many-body nature of the problem.
+- The question how indistinguishability is reflected in Feynman diagrams about interactions between a particle and a compound state made of the same kind of particles leads us to include "exchange" terms in electron-exciton interactions (useful when investigating trion formation).

 It can be seen that although we can base everything in Course on Keldysh field theory (not every modern physics topic can be based on it: